Brew Your Own Beer

 It, therefore, makes sense to be increasingly concerned about sterilization issues after cooling.

-However, sanitation should concern you from before you start brewing to until when the bottles are capped.
+However, sanitation should concern you from before you start brewing until when the bottles are capped.
 The home brewing equipment you use should be easy to clean and sanitize.

 4. Buying Equipment to Brew Your Own Beer